alamedyang/natlang-parser/docs-sources/top.md

 - `(global) default(s)`
 	- Describes the default behavior for all dialogs in the same MGS Natlang file.
-	- Of all MGE dialog parameters, only `alignment` is 100% required, so this is a good parameter to include at the global level.
 - `entity $string`
 	- Describes the default dialog settings for a specific entity.
 - `label $bareword`